muldjord/leddy/README.md

 # Leddy
 Leddy displays easily customizable graphics and information on a Unicorn Hat HD for the Raspberry Pi.
 The project is currently under heavy development but already has some really cool features.

-Leddy is easily customizable through just one XML file per theme.
+The scene rotation and look of each scene is easily customizable through just one XML file per theme.
 Themes are, oddly enough, located in subfolders under `themes`.
 A default theme is provided with the software to get you started in no time.

 he project is currently under heavy development and already has a lot of cool features.
 New scene types will be added as I come up with them.
 As of August 8th 2020 it supports fully customizable:
 - Animations (PNG sprite sheet or GIF)